-Most of us can recall a few ways the pandemic changed our buying behavior—particularly in the early days.
-What remains elusive is the pandemic’s long-term impact on consumer behavior.
+Most of us can recall a few ways the pandemic changed our buying behaviour—particularly in the early days.
+What remains elusive is the pandemic’s long-term impact on consumer behaviour.

 At this point, it’s unlikely the pandemic will ever have some definitive end.
 But with each passing month, it becomes a bit easier to see how this global experience may have changed daily life for good.
 Remote work is among the strongest examples.
 Nearly two years into the pandemic, and news headlines are still riddled with delayed return-to-office announcements and new hybrid work commitments.1 Some companies aren’t asking employees to come back at all.2

 In a relatively short span of time, the physical location where hundreds of millions of people around the world spend their time changed dramatically.
 And just as the early days of the pandemic proved our buying behaviour is a product of our environment, we are interested in how the shift to remote work might influence what we buy in the long term.